 There are two primary encryption techniques – symmetric and asymmetric.

-But before we start talking about them, let’s define some of the terms we will encounter, and find out how cryptography really works.
+But before we start discussing them, let’s define some of the terms we will encounter and find out how cryptography really works.

 Cryptography terms you should know

 - Encryption.
 The process of transforming simple text into unintelligible text.